reapp/new-site/source/start/start.md

 #### [reapp-ui](https://github.com/reapp/reapp-ui) (UI Kit)

 The next theme we require is the `./app/theme.js` file. reapp-ui has it's own documentation, but themes are the core of reapp-ui.
-They have three things they
-need: constants, styles, and animations.
+They need three things: constants, styles, and animations.
 You can just use the included iOS theme, but we've included the `./app/theme` folder as an example of how you can easily customize themes.